 Kparser Rank is an index that reveals the importance of the particular phrase compared to the rest obtained phrases.
 Its basis is the frequency range of each word from the phrase among the obtained results.

-Yes, you can.
-Only the results will be regularly updated.
-Therefore, we recommend carrying out a serious processing of the results already after you press the “Stop” button, and the result will be set
+No, you can carry out a serious processing of the results already after you press the “Stop” button.

-The “Before and After” switches serve as indicators of where to put Alphabet, numbers, etc. – before your word or afterе
+switches serve as indicators of where to put Alphabet, numbers, etc. – before your word or after

 It depends on the popularity of the word itself or the phrase for which you are looking for suggestions.
 It can take 5 minutes and a whole day.